anshddoshi27/Tithi/docs/database/DB_PROGRESS.md

 - This document is the single source of truth for database work across prompts P0000 → P0019.
 - Each section records the full context: inputs reviewed, reasoning, intermediate steps, decisions, outputs, and the database state snapshot after the step.
 - We strictly follow the Execution Context Rule: align with Design Brief > Context Pack > Cheat Sheets.
-- After each prompt, we include “Canon updates” counts to help CI verify coverage.
+- After each prompt, we include "Canon updates" counts to help CI verify coverage.
 - Read newest section last; earlier sections remain immutable records.

 ---